Swoogan/language-learning/readme.md

 # Overview

-This repository track the books I have read, and other activities related to my natural language learning activities.
+This repository tracks the books I have read and other activities related to my natural language learning activities.

 # German